“18th-century style with a contemporary twist in this perfectly located B&B, just 5 minutes’ walk from St Mark’s Square”

 When choosing a restaurant for dinner, it’s worth seeking the advice of your hosts.
-Otherwise (unless you’ve done your research) it’s a bit of a lucky dip; you might get outstanding authentic cuisine, you might get something utterly awful.
 For a taste of iconic Venice, dine outdoors at Caffé Florian (Italy's oldest café) on the Piazza San Marco, or head to the famous (and outrageously expensive) Harry’s Bar for world-class Bellinis and Carpaccio.

 Gio & Gio welcomes all ages, but it's quite an intimate set-up so families will need to be considerate of their fellow guests.
 Better to book all 3 rooms and have the entire apartment to yourselves.
-There are 2 rollaway beds but no baby cots so you'd need to bring your own.
+There are 2 rollaway beds but no baby cots.

 Children (4-12 years)